An old song contains these insightful words which still ring very true more than 200 years since they were written:

 - God is working in my life today to make me whole and “complete in Jesus”—to fill me with Himself.
 I do not resist his work inside me.
 I harmonize my spirit with the Spirit of God within me so I am more and more conscious of his presence and activity in me today.
 I “release” God to live his LIFE in me, through me, and as me . . . today!

 - God intends for me to become more and more like Jesus.
 Today, God’s Spirit is transforming me to be just a little more like Jesus.
-Today, to the best of my current level of understanding and state of awareness, I cooperate with the Holy Spirit from where He lives within me and reigns in regal, awesome majesty as King of my “inner kingdom”!
+Today, to the best of my current level of understanding and state of awareness, I cooperate with Holy Spirit from where He lives within me and reigns in regal, awesome majesty as King of my “inner kingdom”!

 Now write down on three more cards the next three Positive Proclamations below.
 There’s your second set of 3 cards.
 Write them down.
 Begin speaking them aloud 3 to 5 times each day (along with your first 3 cards) when you have a few moments where you can sort of “focus” on God and be alone for the few moments it takes to say the Positive Proclamations OUT LOUD.
 Don’t just think them.
 They must be said OUT LOUD!
 At this point, you may want to begin practicing speaking them aloud to your spouse or to a good friend so you can also share some thoughts, discuss them, and see how they’re beginning to “work” in your life.

 - Today, in ways known and unknown to me, I am being changed into the image of Jesus.
 I embrace such change.
 It is a necessary part of my transformation.
-The changes are right on schedule, and are occurring according to God’s specific plans and purposes for my life.
+The changes are right on schedule, and are occurring according to God’s specific purposes for my life.
 As I plummet through the rapids of change in my life today, I do not fear the changes.

 - Like most people, I tend to fear and resist change—especially being changed into the image of Jesus because it’s sort of an “unknown.”
 But today I make a new commitment to myself and to God to actively participate with Him in all changes He feels need to be made in my life.
 Since He’s in charge of the changes, I set my will to replace fear with faith and my resistance with compliance.